lbo462/course-notes/arm/arm.md

 In 4G, this device was a **S-GW**, i.e. a *Serving GateWay* and in 5G, it was an **UPF**, i.e. an *User Plane Function*.

-After receiving a packet, it transmits it to the CN big boss : the **CNC**, the *Core Network Controller* 🤴.
+After receiving a packet, it informs it to the CN big boss : the **CNC**, the *Core Network Controller* 🤴.

+> Just a quick remark about that last sentence ...
+>
+> The packet is not always transmitted to the CNC.
+> If a connection was already on-going, the service gateways sends directly the message to the *out gateway*.
+> The use of informing the CNC is to create a tunnel between the UE and the the out gateway.

 In 4G, the CNC was a **MME** (*Mobility Management Entity*).
 In 5G, this device was an **AMF** (*Access and Mobility Management Function*).